sr-exe/Friday_male.V/README.md

 ---

-All rights reserved : Shubham Rathod
+© 2025 All Rights Reserved : Shubham Rathod